joseaplwork/junta/.github/instructions/admin.instructions.md

 - Component selectors should have prefix "app" or "ja"
 - Class suffixes (Component, Service, etc.) are optional
 - Use Angular Material components where applicable
+- Always create component's template in a separate HTML file

 ### Code Structure